drush-ops/drush/docs/dependency-injection.md

 Services Files
 ------------------

 Drush command files can request that Drupal inject services by using a drush.services.yml file.
-See the document [commands](commands.md) for instructions on how to use the Drupal Code Generator to create a simple command file starter with a drush.services.yml file.
+See [creating commands](commands.md) for instructions on how to use the Drupal Code Generator to create a simple command file starter with a drush.services.yml file.
 An initial services file will look something like this:
 ```
 services:
   my_module.commands: